bitshares/bitshares.github.io-old/_technologies/en/collateralized-bond-market.md

 priority: 7
 summary: >
     The BitShares bond market is an investment marketplace accessible to anyone with an internet connection.
-With the bond market you can earn interest on anything while allowing others to short any asset backed by any other asset.
+With the bond market, you can earn interest on anything, while allowing others to short any asset backed by any other asset.
 ---

 The BitShares bond market allows for an interest rate market between any combination of assets